lillywallawitsch/Wondernest.Express/README.md

 # Wondernest Website

-This repository contains the code for the Wondernest website, which can be accessed through [wondernest.net](https://wondernest.net).
+This repository contains the code for the Wondernest website, which can be accessed through the git hub repository: wondernest.express.
+It is a web application built using Express.js, a web framework for Node.js.
+Therefore, to run the project locally, users will need to have both Node.js and Express.js installed on their machine

 ## Description